First and Second Order Asymptotics in Covert Communication: Model and main results

 Before we detail the achievability and converse proofs in the next sections, we provide here a high-level sketch of the proofs.
 Following~\cite{Bloch2016a}, the coding scheme in the achievability proof consists of $MK$ randomly generated codewords $\mathbf{x}_{sw}$ with $s\in\intseq{1}{K}$ and $w\in\intseq{1}{M}$.
-The code is designed such that the following properties hold: \begin{itemize} \item[(P1)] the codebook $\{\mathbf{x}_{sw}\}_{(s,w)\in\intseq{1}{K}\times\intseq{1}{M}}$ forms a resolvability code for the channel $(\calX,W_{Z|X},\calZ)$ approximating $Q_0^\pn$; \item[(P2)] for every $s\in\intseq{1}{K}$, the sub-codebook $\{\mathbf{x}_{sw}\}_{w\in\intseq{1}{M}}$ forms a reliability code for the channel $(\calX,W_{Y|X},\calY)$ with an average probability of error $\epsilon$. \end{itemize} The analysis does not follow from standard arguments for two reasons.
-First, if the codewords are generated according to an \ac{iid} distribution, we do not obtain the optimal dispersion; instead, we resort to \ac{PPM} codes~\cite{Bloch2016b}.
-Second, one cannot ensure (P2) by merely expurgating some of the sub-codebooks, since this expurgation may change the output distribution on $\calZ^n$ induced by the code; we address this by carefully analyzing the probability of error and using concentration of measure results such as McDiarmid's Inequality.
-The converse proof adapts arguments from~\cite{Polyanskiy2010} to the case of covert communication.
+The code is designed such that the following \editt{two} properties hold: \begin{itemize} \item[(P1)] any ``large" enough subset of codebook $\{\mathbf{x}_{sw}\}_{(s,w)\in\intseq{1}{K}\times\intseq{1}{M}}$ forms a resolvability code for the channel $(\calX,W_{Z|X},\calZ)$ approximating $Q_0^\pn$; \item[(P2)] for every $s\in\intseq{1}{K}$, the sub-codebook $\{\mathbf{x}_{sw}\}_{w\in\intseq{1}{M}}$ forms a reliability code for the channel $(\calX,W_{Y|X},\calY)$ with a \editt{\emph{maximum}} probability of error $\epsilon$. \end{itemize} The analysis does not follow from standard arguments for two reasons.
+First, \editt{we resort to \ac{PPM} codes~\cite{Bloch2016b} to obtain the optimal second-order asymptotics for relative entropy}.
+Second, one cannot ensure (P1) and (P2) by merely expurgating some of the sub-codebooks, since this expurgation may change the output distribution on $\calZ^n$ induced by the code; we address this by carefully analyzing the probability of error and using concentration of measure results.
+The converse proof adapts arguments from~\cite{Polyanskiy2010} \editt{after showing how the covertness constraint \editt{leads to} an upper bound for the average codeword weight}.